xyproto/algernon/TUTORIAL.md

 ### Goal

-Serve an image and then use it within a web page.
+Serve an image by printing it from Lua, and then use it within an HTML page.

 ### Steps